jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

-A build type is defined via a single `type` element whose only required attribute is `image`, that defines which image will be created.
+A build type is defined via a single `type` element whose only required attribute is `image`, that defines which image type is created.
 All other attributes are optional and can be used to customize an image further.
-In the above example we created an ISO image, with the an ext4 hybrid-persistent filesystem [#f1]_.
+In the above example we created an ISO image, with the an ext4 filesystem [#f2]_.

 It is possible to provide **multiple** `type` elements with different `image` attributes inside the preferences section.
-For instance the following XML snippet can be used to create a live image, an OEM installation image and a virtual machine disk of the same appliance:
+For instance, the following XML snippet can be used to create a live image, an OEM installation image, and a virtual machine disk of the same appliance:

 .. code-block:: xml